mirai-ana/Collectorate/README.md

 It is a basic web form application that stores the responses to the database.
 No server-side input checks whatsoever.
 It is a security disaster and that's deliberate :) It has some hard-coded SQL to create and initialize the database because I could not get reading from file to work back in the days.

-## What is this repo anyway? ##
+## What is this repo? ##

-This was my first project using Flask so there are a *cough* LOT *cough* of unhealthy code there that I'm too unwilling to be fixing now.
-It's public to serve as an example of how not to code Flask applications.
+It's public to serve as an example of **how not to code Flask applications**.
 Please.
 Don't copy this for production.
-StackOverflow has better ones.
+StackOverflow should have better ones :)

 ## Vulnerabilites known ##